LR-Argentino/aitlabs-website/refactoring-tasks/task-04.md

 ## Success Criteria

-- [ ] Code duplication reduced from ~25% to <10%
+- [x] Code duplication reduced from ~25% to <10%
-- [ ] BaseComponent class implemented and tested
+- [x] BaseComponent class implemented and tested
-- [ ] NavigationService extracted and used
+- [x] NavigationService extracted and used (already existed from Task 3)
-- [ ] Utility functions created and documented
+- [x] Utility functions created and documented
-- [ ] All components refactored successfully
+- [x] All components refactored successfully
+- [x] All tests passing (196/196 SUCCESS)
+- [x] Build successful with no errors

 ---